 "Hello Lawrence...sending along some of the pictures from our visit today at the British Museum and National Gallery.
 We all agreed we had a fabulous day with you as our guide.
 You are a wealth of information and are great at explaining both history and art in a way that is educational and fun.
 We will be in touch the next time we are in London...Until Next Time!"

 "Our time with Lawrence was the highlight of our trip to London.
 With his tremendous fund of knowledge and passion for his subject, Lawrence made history come alive in a fun and engaging way.
 Our kids (6, 10, and 12) were wary of another museum visit, but after their time with Lawrence at the British Museum, they were asking for more another tour with him.
-We were lucky to snag more time with him at the Tower of London which was equally amazing.
 We all learned a ton and kids are still quoting 'Lawrencisms'.
 Best guide ever!"

 "During this European trip, we did 2 tours in London and 3 in Paris.
 Four of those tours were focused for the kids.
 Lawrence was by far the best guide we had, and he kept the kids engaged throughout the tour.
 I cannot possibly recommend Lawrence enough."